bigchaindb/site/_src/_usecases/ip/resonate.md

 Utilizing blockchain technology and a democratic cooperative process means one member, one share, one vote.
 By building a metadata database and using micropayments, anyone can see exactly what was played and what needs to get paid in a very transparent manner.

-## How BigchainDB is helping
+## How BigchainDB is Helping

 [Resonate](https://resonate.is/) is using [COALA IP](https://www.coalaip.org), a community-driven protocol for licensing intellectual property on the blockchain, written by a working group led by BigchainDB.

 With COALA IP, the original content and authors are listed on the blockchain.
-Collaborating with other partners at [Envoke.org](https://envoke.org) allows us to extend that value beyond our own network.
+Collaborating with other partners at [Envoke](https://envoke.org) allows us to extend that value beyond our own network.

 BigchainDB’s ability to process massive amounts of data at high transaction speed facilitates the micropayments needed to support Resonate’s cooperative business model.
 Payments that can take years to process with traditional, more manual processes could be done instantly thanks to systems like BigchainDB.

 Resonate’s value proposition to the music world is transparency which is facilitated by BigchainDB’s ability to put the history of what gets played and what gets paid into an immutable ledger as transactions which is publicly accessible to all.

-## Looking ahead
+## Looking Ahead

 Content with multiple contributors and covers will also be supported to facilitate more efficient payment systems and collaboration.
 Localization features will also be built into the platform.